lazywithclass/egon/README.md

 Dr. Egon Spengler: It would be bad.<br />
 Dr. Peter Venkman: I'm fuzzy on the whole good/bad thing.
 What do you mean, "bad"?<br />
 Dr. Egon Spengler: Try to imagine all life as you know it stopping instantaneously and every molecule in your body exploding at the speed of light.<br />
-Dr Ray Stantz: Total protonic reversal.<br />
+Dr. Ray Stantz: Total protonic reversal.<br />
 Dr. Peter Venkman: Right.
 That's bad.
 Okay.
 All right.
 Important safety tip.
 Thanks, Egon.<br />

 There are some situations when you do want to cross the streams, AWS CloudWatch Logs streams in this case.

+This module combines multiple AWS CloudWatch Logs streams.

 ## Installation